-With the ingredients that I’m using for this vegan version, even meat lovers will devour them.
-Promise.
+With the ingredients that I’m using for this vegan version, even meat lovers will devour them!

 Well, what makes these vegan sloppy joes ‘vegan’?

-For the main component of these meatless sloppy joes, I used canned lentils and Yves Veggie Ground (which is a soy-based crumble and resembles somewhat the look and texture of ground beef).
-This is not sponsored or anything, I just regularly enjoy this product.
+For the main component of these meatless sloppy joes, I used canned lentils and a soy-based crumble (which resembles somewhat the look and texture of ground beef).

 This healthy sloppy joe recipe takes about 20 minutes to make.
 Yep, 20 minutes!
-And it’s made in one pot for easy clean up.
-So, it’s awesome for an easy weekday dinner or make ahead meal for game day.
+And it’s made in one pot for easy cleanup.
+So, it’s awesome for an easy weekday dinner.

 - Olive oil

 - Dried spices, like chili powder, garlic powder, mustard powder, and oregano, as well as some salt and black pepper

 - Fresh chili (or cayenne pepper powder)

 - A touch of balsamic vinegar

 - Burger buns (and any garnish that you enjoy)